walkermatt/aileenh.github.io/lets-get-started.md

 Once you have a configuration file set up for a specific data source you can save it and use it again and again.

-You will find in the loader repository there are a number of different gfs and prep_cmd file for different data types.
+You will find there are a number of different gfs and prep_cmd file for different data types in the loader repository.
 The Loader wiki also has a section on [configuration examples](https://github.com/AstunTechnology/Loader/wiki/Configuration-examples).

 In this workshop we will detail the configuration setting for loading OS MasterMap topographic layer in a PostgreSQL database.